Optionals in Swift

 …it has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.

-I cannot say if Swift optionals have saved a billion dollars, but I hope at least this article helped you in understanding how to unwrap them.
+I cannot say if Swift optionals have saved a billion dollars, but I hope at least this article helped you in understanding how they work.
 Feel free to contact me if you have any questions or comments.